Tisipi/patch-request/README.md

 ## Usage
 The script uses two input files:
 1. The connectivity request.
-2. A file with device definitions.
+2. A file with device definitions/properties.

 A connectivity request has this format:
 > Create source-device source-port  -  destination-device destination-port